tpendragon/tpendragon.github.io/_posts/2015-04-22-avoiding-integration-tests.md

 tests are written such that they tell us about them then the complexity becomes apparent **while writing the test.**

+#### Recommended Watching

+[Integrated Tests Are A Scam](https://vimeo.com/80533536) - Great talk by J.B.
+Rainsberger about why integrated tests eventually calcify and his proposal on what to do about it.

 ## Up Next